 NPCA TRAVEL ELIGIBILITY: NPCA is the only independent, nonpartisan organization dedicated to advocacy on behalf of the National Park System.
 We are 100% privately funded and we rely on donations from individuals like you.
 One traveler per group must be an active NPCA member to participate in an NPCA trip.
 An annual membership starts at $15 per person.
 Please make dues payable to NPCA by check or credit card at npca.org.

-MAKING RESERVATIONS To secure your space on this NPCA trip, please contact Jared Dial, NPCA’s Associate Director of the Educational Travel Program, at 1.800.628.7275 or email the Travel Program at firstname.lastname@example.org.
+MAKING RESERVATIONS To secure your space on this NPCA trip, please click the “Register Now” button at the top of this page or contact NPCA’s National Parks Experiences Program at 1-800-628-7275 or email@example.com.

 TRAVEL PROTECTION We strongly recommend purchasing important optional travel insurance that will cover you for a variety of travel-related contingencies, such as trip cancellation, interruption, and/or delay; baggage loss, theft, damage or delay; accident and/or sickness medical expenses; accidental death; as well as evacuation/repatriation coverage.
 Please note that a Pre-Existing Condition waiver is available if you purchase the policy within 21 days of making your initial trip payment.
 Also consider the optional “Cancel for any Reason” protection.
 All questions regarding the plan’s coverage should be directed to Travel Insurance Select through USI Affinity at 1-800-937-1387 or by visiting their website.